 When therapists incorporate trigger point therapy into your session, they may use their elbows or fingers to treat a single trigger point.
 All therapists have their own unique style.
 One therapist may sink an elbow into the trigger point and hold the pressure there for up to a minute, waiting for the sore spot to naturally release.
 Another therapist might pinch the trigger point and then gently pull on the skin, allowing the cross-fiber friction to stretch the fascia on top of your muscles.
 Trigger point therapy is usually painful, and you may experience referral pain (pain that radiates to another area of the body when the trigger point is palpated) while receiving the treatment.
 Referral pain can feel sharp, dull, numb, tingly, or hot.
 While unpleasant during the session, the pain relief that comes along with it is worth the temporary pain.

 Another form of neuromuscular massage involves the treatment of your spinal processes.
 Your spine is probably the most overlooked part of the body when it comes to massage and it’s likely that most people have never had their spine massaged before.

 When the spaces between the spine’s transverse and spinous processes are massaged, blood flow is increased to the entire body.
 Your therapist may use a t-bar, a wooden t-shaped massage tool, to carefully dig into these tiny areas.
 The treatment opens up your nerve centers, removing toxins from the spinal cord while relieving back pain, neck pain and headaches.

-Very Important: Please discuss the type massage your are expecting when you schedule your massage.
-This will ensure we match you with the most appropriate massage therapist.
-Each massage therapist at Moyer Total Wellness is very experienced, but also very different.
+*Very Important: At the time of booking, please discuss the type of massage or other service you are expecting when you schedule your appointment.
+This will ensure we match you with the most appropriate staff member for your needs.